MrViolets/Mint/README.md

 ## Usage

 Once installed, click the extension icon and then click the "Save Session" button to save a session.
-Alterantively use the shortcut `Shift+Cmd+S` or `Shift+Ctrl+S` to save your current session at any time.
+Alternatively use the shortcut `Shift+Cmd+S` or `Shift+Ctrl+S` to save your current session at any time.
 To restore a saved session simply click on it from the extension popup.

 ## License